 - Cockburn’s, among many others.

-Drinking coffee in a historic Invicta spot
+Drinking coffee in a historic spot in Invicta

 In Porto, there are almost ‘historic’ places where drinking coffee tastes even better, such as: